Kitchen Cabinet Doors

 As wood reacts to changes in humidity it expands and contracts.
 A well-designed Cabinet Door allows space for the panel to react to environmental changes.

 Here is an illustration of how wood expands and why.

 As humidity increases, the moisture content in wood also increases.
 This causes the wood to expand slightly.
-This expansion in width, "across the grain", (shown at left) is usually about 1/16-inches per foot of width.
+This expansion in width, "across the grain", (shown at right) is usually about 1/16-inches per foot of width.

 The calculation of space needed to allow for humidity change varies with wood type, and with individual door width.
 Trimming the size of the door's panel to allow for humidity expansion is critical to ensure that a door, used in the kitchen, will be reliable.